 A two-bedroom villa is simply a combination of the one-bedroom and a connecting Deluxe Studio with two queen beds.
 Sleeps up to 9 adults in 1,245 square feet.

-3-Bedroom Grand Villas offer a King Bed in the master, easy chair and ottoman, and a private balcony; the spacious single-area master bath comes with a double vanity, oversized shower, whirlpool tub, and separate toilet area.
-Each guestroom has two queen beds; one with an en-suite bath, the other with a bath out in the hallway, but only one of the two rooms has a balcony.
-The spacious living area has dons hardwood flooring topped with a blue/cream area rug, a cream-colored sectional sleeper sofa, two powder blue easy chairs, and an open kitchen with an island seating 4; partitioned off is a formal dining room seating 10.
+3-Bedroom Grand Villas offer a King Bed in the master, easy chair and ottoman, and a private balcony; the spacious single-area master bath comes with double vanity, oversized shower, whirlpool tub, and separate toilet area.
+Each guestroom has two queen beds, one with an en-suite bathroom, the other with a bathroom out in the hallway, but only one of the two rooms has a balcony.
+The spacious living area dons hardwood flooring topped with a blue/cream area rug, a cream-colored sectional sleeper sofa, two powder blue easy chairs, and an open kitchen with an island seating 4; partitioned off is a formal dining room seating 10.
 A spacious balcony runs the length of the living room.
 A full-size washer and dryer is a nice bonus as well.
 Sleeps up to 12 adults in 2,530 square feet.

 Let Us Help You in Planning Your Walt Disney World® Resort Vacation!